marianna-kozanyiova/colorclourd-26-unlock-e2e-cx-w-d365-ci-workshop/lab02.md

 **Step 1.
 Go to Emails**
 - In Customer Insights - Journeys, stay in the Real-time journeys area
-- In the left navigation, go to Assets > Emails
+- In the left navigation, go to Channels > Emails

 **Step 2.
 Create a new email from template**
-- Select **+ New**
+- In the top command bar, select **+ New**
-- Choose to create the email from an existing template
-- Select **ColorCloud Email Template**
+- In the Email Templates pop up window, under Custom templates, click on **ColorCloud Email Template** and click on Select in the right bottom corner

 **Step 3.
 Enter email details**
 - Name the email **ColorCloud Newsletter Subscription Confirmation with Discount Code**
-- Select the appropriate Brand profile for ColorCloud if it is not already prepopulated

 **Step 4.
-Update the subject line**
-- Enter a subject line that reflects the purpose of the message, for example:
-  - **Welcome to ColorCloud - here is your discount code**
+Verify the email details**
+- Confirm that the Brand profile in the right top corner is set to ColorCloud
+- Expand the email header and confirm that the Sender is ColorCloud and that the Subject is Welcome to ColorCloud – here’s your exclusive offer 🎁
+- In the icon menu on the right side, click on Personalize (person with lightning bolt icon) and check that under Dynamic text FirstName is set to Contact > First Name
+- In the icon menu on the right side, click on Settings (mailbox with cog wheel icon), check that Company address is the same as the one you saw in Compliance profile in Lab 1, then expand Compliance section and check that Compliance profile is set to ColorCloud Commercial DOI and that the Purpose is set to Transactional

 **Step 5.
-Build the email content**
-- Update the body of the email so it thanks the recipient for subscribing to the ColorCloud newsletter
-- Add copy that introduces ColorCloud as a connected lifestyle brand
-- Clearly present the discount code for the subscriber’s first purchase
-- Include a short call to action that encourages the recipient to browse ColorCloud products
-- Keep the branded header and footer content inherited from the template

-**Step 6.
-Review compliance and sender settings**
-- Verify that the correct compliance profile is selected for commercial communication
-- Verify the sender details inherited from the Brand profile

-**Step 7.
-Run required checks**
-- Select **Check content**
-- Resolve any issues or warnings that prevent the email from being made ready to send

-**Step 8.
-Make the email ready to send**
+Save and publish the email**
-- Once validation passes, select **Ready to send**
+- Once verified, click on Save in the right top corner and then click on **Ready to send**
-- Wait until the email status updates successfully
+- Wait until the email is published successfully

 **Expected outcome**